isomerpages/moe-commonwealthsec/_admissions/Direct School Admission.md

 on the student’s&nbsp;aptitudes and strengths, bearing in mind the schools’ academic and non-academic&nbsp;requirements, and the programmes available to develop the area of talent.</p>
-<p>8.&nbsp;Students who are successfully admitted to the school via DSA are
+<p>8.&nbsp;Students who are successfully admitted to the Commonwealth Secondary
-required to honour their&nbsp;commitment to the school, and participate in the activities related to the talent they are selected&nbsp;for from year 1 - 4.</p>
+School via DSA are required to honour their&nbsp;commitment to the school, and participate in the activities related to the talent they are selected&nbsp;for from year 1 - 4.</p>
 <p><u>Selection Schedule</u>
 </p>
 <table style="minWidth: 50px">